The Night Horsemen

 The Night Horsemen is a surviving 1921 American silent Western film directed by Lynn Reynolds and starring Tom Mix.
 It was produced by William Fox and released by Fox Film Corporation.
 It was advertised as a sequel to the film The Untamed (1920), but the only actor reprising their role was Mix.

-A print is preserved in the George Eastman House Motion Picture Collection.
+A print is preserved in the George Eastman Museum Motion Picture Collection.